Omar-Farrag/Bankist-App/README.md

 ## How to use the App

 By default, there are only two accounts: Jonas Schmedtmann and Jessica Davis.
-To login, the user enters the username and pin code
+To log in, the user enters the username and pin code

 -    username1: js
      pin1: 1111

 -    username2: jd
-     pin2:2222
+     pin2: 2222

 The user can deposit, withdraw, and transfer money to other accounts.
 There is also the option to permanently delete an account.